-The basic stratigraphy of the Dunwich river estuary is typical of other coastal sediment stacks (Figure 7).
+The basic stratigraphy of the Dunwich river estuary is typical of other coastal sediment stacks (Figure 8).
 At Minsmere, woody peat indicative of freshwater floodplain woodland gives way to blue-grey estuary muds created by a marine transgression around c.3200BP (1250BC), which lasted until c.400BP (1550AD) when freshwater peats again appear, often associated with evidence of higher energy incursions, notable siltyclay and sandy-silt banks (Lloyd et al., 2011).
-In the Blyth estuary, Brew et al (1992) report the same transgression occurring around c.4300BP, noting that the precise date depends on the development of barriers at the estuary mouth and the availability of clastic material.
+In the Blyth estuary, Brew et al. (1992) report the same transgression occurring around c.4300BP, noting that the precise date depends on the development of barriers at the estuary mouth and the availability of clastic material.
 Thereafter, freshwater peat dominated often associated with Phragmites (common Reed) and where grazed and drained, the top sediments are of partly oxidised peat.
-Figure 8b shows a transect across the Dunwich river valley, collected by Wright (2011).
+Figure 9b shows a transect across the Dunwich river valley, collected by Wright (2011).
 This clearly shows the estuary mud following an earlier valley form, dipping to a low point near core A1C3, east of the location of the current Dunwich river near A1C4.

-Figure 7: Dun4 Core showing the lower (bottom of figure) organic sediments from the hemp retting pit, overlain with saltmarsh and mudflat sediments (bluey-grey).
+Figure 8: Dun4 Core showing the lower (bottom of figure) organic sediments from the hemp retting pit, overlain with saltmarsh and mudflat sediments (bluey-grey).
 The laminated organics and silts progress up into a dark humic freshwater marsh horizon at the top of the core (upper part of figure.
 Sections DUN 1-3 are detailed in Table 3.

 The core transect collected in 2015, runs north from the bottom of the gardens located on the north side of St James street, to just south of the Dunwich river.
-Figure 8b shows the 2m LiDAR elevations dipping rapidly off the sandy-gravel
+Figure 9b shows the 2m LiDAR elevations dipping rapidly off the sandy-gravel

-Figure 8: Location of core transects in relation a) in relation to local LiDAR elevation and landscape features from the old town of Dunwich and the current position of the gravel barrier and sea and, b) to a contemporary air photograph of the landscape, and EA LiDAR based elevations.
+Figure 9: Location of core transects in relation a) in relation to local LiDAR elevation and landscape features from the old town of Dunwich and the current position of the gravel barrier and sea and, b) to a contemporary air photograph of the landscape, and EA LiDAR based elevations.
 Transect of cores A1C1 - A1C7 cut across the Dunwich river floodplain.
 Transect Dun4-Dun6 cut north from the margins of the Maison Dieu hospital land towards the Dunwich river.

 ridge onto the marches.
 The top of the estuary blue-grey clay dips towards the Dunwich river with evidence of a shallow channel around Core Dun5.
-This corresponds with a channel shown on the 1587 Agas map (Figure 8a) and visible on air photos (Figure 8b).
-Core Dun4 sites on the southern margin of this shallow channel, at a point where the underlying peat surface rises.
+This corresponds with a channel shown on the 1587 Agas map (Figure 9a) and visible on air photos (Figure 9b).
+Core Dun4 (1°37'53.82"E, 52°16'46.44"N) sits on the southern margin of this shallow channel at a surface elevation of 0.56m O.D.
+(0.24m above local MHWL), at a point where the underlying peat surface rises.
 The estuary blue-grey clay, though not shown in the Figure, pinches out at around 100m north along the transect.